Notes on OpenBSD

 In addition, /home/root/etc contains a few useful files:

-An NFS server is set up on gryphon, following these instructions.
+An NFS server is set up on loro, following these instructions.
 The file systems “/home” and “/data.gy” are made available to other computers that need them.
-Currently these are our Beowulf cluster and the gateway computer “merlin”.
+Currently these are our Beowulf cluster, the gateway computer “merlin”, and the loro backup, “gryphon”.

 We use “openmpi” to provide the message passing interface for multi-processor programming.
 See the OpenMPI documentation.
 We use “openmpi-4.0.2” patched for use on OpenBSD.
 Currently, the official openmpi package doesn’t work properly.
 The patched source resides in “/home/src”.
 In order for openmpi to function on OpenBSD, you must set an environment variable: “export PMIX_MCA_gds=hash”.